petek222/MTD_Products_Order_Tracker_UI/README.md

 # Build and Test
 Version 1.0.0
 Current build makes use of Node.js, React.js, MsSQL, and Oracle.
-Specific npm modules used are specified in its corresponding directory. npm module 'axios' is currently used to make the backend asynchronous AJAX request.
+Specific npm modules used are specified in its corresponding directory. npm module 'axios' is currently used to make the primary backend asynchronous AJAX request from the outer view-controller.

 # Contribute
-TODO: Implement Unit Testing via Selenium.
-Make Error Handling far more robust in the backend.
-Rework UI as needed, alter data formatting.
+TODO: Implement Unit Testing via Selenium, Rework UI as needed, alter data formatting.

 Author: Peter Koncelik
 Last Commit: August 2019